BioDataLearning/TDm6A/README.md

 ```

 # Apply TDm6A to predict m6A sites on a given transcript
-For the easy and convinient application of TDm6A models, the function **TDm6A_application(faFile_Input,plot_Output,csvFile_Output, cellType)** is available for users to predict m6A sites on a given transcript.
+For the easy and convinient application of TDm6A models, the function **TDm6A_application( faFile_Input, plot_Output, csvFile_Output, cellType )** is available for users to predict m6A sites on a given transcript.
 Users only need to prepare the individual fasta files for each transcript of interest.
 As a result, the fucntion will output a .png file and .csv file to the specified file paths.

 **Usage:** here, we use XIST transcript as an example: